 I will just start off by admitting I am one of those people who updates the look of my tree almost every year.

-That being said, I DO NOT spend a ton of money to do so.
-I work with the many sentimental ornaments we have collected over the years and make subtle tweaks to the ornaments I choose.
-If there is one thing I am most passionate about when it comes to decorating a tree, it is that I want my trees to be personal.
+That being said, I DO NOT spend much money to do so.
+I work with the many sentimental ornaments we have collected over the years and make subtle tweaks to my chosen ornaments.
+If there is one thing I am most passionate about when decorating a tree, it is that I want my trees to be personal.
 Our children, who are now college-aged, may not have said every year how much this meant to them but I can assure you it did and still does.
-Because it is Christmas, as many of us know, there are more burglaries around this time of the year.
-It might be a good idea to consider using a locksmith similar to dr locksmith atlanta to ensure your home is safe in the holiday period.
-But I digress.

 This year I purchased a collection of ornaments and trimmings to update the look.
 Through the years I have found this is all that is needed to create a fresh look for your tree.

 The reasons for wanting a flocked tree are more than just wanting to be on trend.
-Nope, my mother almost always had a flocked tree when we were growing up and that snowy white tree was the only White Chirstmas we had in south Louisiana.
-The ever-present sentimental side of me longed to have one for our own Alabama Chirstmases.
+Nope, my mother almost always had a flocked tree when we were growing up and that snowy white tree was the only White Christmas we had in south Louisiana.
+The ever-present sentimental side of me longed to have one for our own Alabama Christmases.

 I added flocked cheap garland ($6 garland) from Walmart and made snowy sprigs out of tired old swags!
 I was fairly impressed with the difference adding flocked garland and springs made in the overall look.
 Adding white ribbon or even fluffy, snowy cotton further develops that look of a flocked tree.
 I will be writing a full post and video tutorial with helpful tricks and tips soon.
 I’ve linked the product I used here.